High-performance conditional-driving gate for Kerr parametric oscillator qubits: Gate optimization with proposed method

 and optimize the parameters $A_n, B_n$, and $C_n$ of the pulse waveforms to maximize the average gate fidelity $\bar{F}$ in Eq.~(\ref{eq:Fbar}).
 The results are shown in Fig.~\ref{fig:ABC}, from which it turns out that the shorter the gate time is, the more effective the cancellation term and the STA are for suppressing errors.
 Focusing on average gate fidelities over 99.9\%, we find that with the original gate pulse alone, the gate time is 25~ns, but with the cancellation term, the gate time can be reduced to 20~ns, and further incorporation of the STA allows for its reduction to 12~ns.
 Thus, we have successfully shorten the gate time to less than a half of the original gate time.

 The time evolutions of the average photon number are shown in Fig.~\ref{fig:num}.
 With the original gate pulse alone, the average photon number becomes unstable, increasing from 4 to 9.
 By adding the cancellation term, the average photon number becomes stable around 4.
 This stabilization indicates that the increase in average photon number is caused by an additional AC-Zeeman shifts and suppressed by the cancellation term.
+For {$T_\textrm{g}=12$~ns}, the maximum value of the shift is estimated to be appropriately 50~MHz using $\delta_\textrm{g}(t)$ and $\delta^{\prime}_\textrm{g}(t)$ in Fig.~\ref{fig:pulse}(c) and Eqs.~(\ref{eq:pg}) and (\ref{eq:stat_model}).
 Figure~\ref{fig:pulse} illustrates the pulse waveforms for the original gate pulse, a cancellation term, and a counterdiabatic term.
 For experimental feasibility we have limited the number of frequency components $N_\textrm{f}$ to only 2, leading to the simple waveforms in Fig.~\ref{fig:pulse}, as expected.